-As indicated in Note 9 the Fund has been increasing its allocation to unquoted pooled investment vehicles including infrastructure, pooled property funds, private loan funds and other pooled investments.
+The Fund has allocations to unquoted pooled investment vehicles including infrastructure, pooled property funds, private loan funds and other pooled investments.
 These provide an efficient method of accessing exposure to these assets for a fund of Cumbria's size.

 Pooled investment vehicles are stated at the bid price quoted by their managers at close of business on 31 March.
 Unquoted pooled investments are valued with regard to latest dealings and other appropriate financial information as provided by their respective managers.
 The valuations are audited for each investment manager by their respective auditors and reported to the Fund as clients.